-We’ve put together this brief glossary to help explain, in very basic terms, some of the phrases being used with the UK’s decision to withdraw from the EU.
+We’ve updated our Brexit glossary to help explain, in very basic terms, some of the phrases being used with the UK’s decision to withdraw from the EU.
 If there’s a term you think we should add please do let us know.
 We also have a film here (http://www.corderycompliance.com/brexit-and-compliance-video-update/) explaining some of these issues.

 Article 50 = This is the provision of the (EU) Lisbon Treaty which allows an EU Member State to decide to withdraw from the EU, which it must do by notifying the European Council of its intention to do so.
-Now that Article 50 has been triggered the EU and the UK must negotiate and conclude an agreement that sets out the arrangements for the UK’s withdrawal, taking account of a framework for a future relationship between the UK and the EU.
+Now that Article 50 has been triggered the EU and the UK must conclude an agreement that sets out the arrangements for the UK’s withdrawal, taking account of a framework for a future relationship between the UK and the EU.
 The various EU treaties will cease to apply to the UK from the date of entry into force of the withdrawal agreement or, failing that, two years from when Article 50 was triggered unless the European Council, in agreement with the UK, unanimously decides to extend this period.
-Article 50 was triggered on 29 March 2017 and officially the UK will leave the EU at 11:00pm on Friday 29 March 2019.
+Article 50 was triggered on 29 March 2017.

 Customs Union = This is a territory within which (generally-speaking) there are no internal barriers to the free movement of goods and where a single set of rules applies to goods entering into the territory from the outside.
 The European Economic Community (now the EU) set up a customs union for its members under which no customs duties are levied on goods circulating within the customs union – a common external tariff is imposed on all goods entering the customs union, and, there is an external trade policy.
 The EU is more than just a customs union though as it includes other things, including a Single Market.
 The EU also has a separate customs union with Turkey (which doesn’t include agricultural goods).